leegaughanbrown/docs/src/pages/en/framework/grids.md

 Use the pattern `o-{breakpoint}-grid-{type of grid}` for this.

-> NB: You can chain multiple classes (1 per breakpoint) to achieve you responsive layout.
+> NB: You can chain multiple classes (1 per breakpoint) to achieve a responsive layout.

 ### Breakpoints